 Did you know that you can now make reservations online for Texas State Parks?

 To make Texas State Park reservations is really easy.
 The system recently had an update, and now you simply create an account, pick out which site you want to reserve, and then show up with your confirmation number!
 This information will also apply to making day-use reservations as well.

 Reserve America is the powerhouse behind the updated system, and this company has its own independent site you can use to reserve campsites wherever you’re looking to stay.

 I’ve used it while traveling, so know it has a great reputation for being able to locate sites efficiently.

 Go to the Texas State Parks site and create an account.
-If you have a parks pass you can enter it in too.
+If you have a park pass you can enter it too.

 Type in the date range you’re looking to stay, but know there’s a ‘flexibility’ option if you’re open to days outside of that particular window.

 Here’s where it will give you your selection, but also show you parks close by as well.
 Helpful if you haven’t memorized my parks by region!

 Once you click your park and the days a map will open of the park that will have all of the available sites, or for day use the days that are open.
 Each site is clickable, so you can see if you’ll like the amount of shade, etc. (Though know I’ve arrived at sites that I didn’t love in person, and they were really willing to move me if the park wasn’t full)

 One of the added benefits of making Texas State Park reservations online is the ability to reserve on the go.
 I’ve been traveling and was able to reserve a site on my phone before I arrived at the campsite if I was worried sites would fill up quickly.